-ANNA SINGH DEO is an Ordained Chaplain, ordained by Roshi Joan Halifax, Upaya Zen Center; and is Trained in Chakra Clearing with Applied Integration, by Elizabeth Frediani.
+ANNA SINGH DEO is an Ordained Lay Chaplain, ordained by Roshi Joan Halifax, Upaya Zen Center; and is trained in Soul Witnessing Practice, by Elizabeth Frediani.

-With thirty years of meditation training and spiritual practice, Anna provides a strong, grounded and loving container for clients.
+With over thirty years of meditation training and spiritual practice, Anna provides a strong, grounded and loving container for clients.
 She assists people to be more buoyant as they navigate the myriad of challenges that life can bring.

 Anna has worked with grief, loss, end-of-life-care, trauma, despair and burnout.
 She has served as a healing presence for and personally bore witness to racism, ecological disaster and intergenerational trauma.
-She has studied with highly respected teachers including Frank Ostaseski, Sobonfu Somé, Joanna Macy, Reggie Ray, Ruth Denison and Rodney Smith.
-She has a Bachelor’s degree in the Biological Sciences and a Master’s degree in Environmental Studies.
+She has studied with highly respected teachers including Sobonfu Somé, Joanna Macy, Frank Ostaseski, Ruth Denison, Reggie Ray and Rodney Smith.
+She has a Bachelor’s degree in Biological Sciences and a Master’s degree in Environmental Studies.
 Having personally recovered from toxic exposure, Anna’s experience includes facilitating Hospice grief and bereavement groups, rehabilitating injured and orphaned wildlife, and working in the environmental clean-up industry.

 This diverse breadth and depth of experience provides Anna with skill and keen ability for relating with each client’s unique circumstance.
-Her deep passion is to support care-givers, change-makers and people committed to their own healing journeys, so they may be well, vital and sustained in their lives as well as in their work.
+Her deep passion is to support change-makers, care-givers and people committed to their own healing journeys, so they may be well, vital and sustained in their lives as well as in their work.

 ANNA’S PERSONAL STORY: